stephanleyherman/stephanleyherman/README.md

 <!-- Diner Dash Image Here -->
 The whole idea of this game was to make something akin with DinerDash where instead of using Food and Tables as a main mechanics i use Laptops and Tables.
 <!-- Show table, laptop and the conveyor belt-->
+The conveyor belt will spawn Laptop which you need to put in the "Tables" to be able to operate and see the questions inside, for the purpose of this game i only made 4 categories(Cryptography, WebEx, OSINT, General Knowledge) but i also have put in the function to make custom questions and custom categories as well via a json savefile script.

 ## More Details
 <details>